MicrosoftDocs/Devices-docs/surface-hub/troubleshoot-azure-sign-in-logs-for-surface-hub.md

 - Teams Rooms client not signing in
 - Users unable to personally sign into the device

-If you are experiencing sign-in issues with the Surface Hub device account or personal user sign-in, follow the troubleshooting steps on this page.
+If you're experiencing sign-in issues with the Surface Hub device account or personal user sign-in, follow the troubleshooting steps on this page.

 ## View sign-in logs ##
 To access the Azure sign-ins log for a tenant, a user must have the necessary [role](https://learn.microsoft.com/azure/active-directory/reports-monitoring/concept-all-sign-ins#how-do-you-access-the-sign-in-logs) assigned.

 1. Sign into the [Azure portal](https://portal.azure.com/)
 2. Go to **Azure Active Directory** > **Users**
-3. Locate or search for the account you are troubleshooting and select it.
+3. Locate or search for the account you're troubleshooting and select it.
 4. Select **Sign-in logs**
 5. If the below banner is displayed, select **Try out our new sign-ins preview** link.